Ares: Attendants

-Deimos ("Terror" or "Dread") and Phobos ("Fear") are Ares' companions in war, and according to Hesiod, are also his children by Aphrodite.
+Deimos ("Terror" or "Dread") and Phobos ("Fear") are Ares's companions in war, and according to Hesiod, are also his children by Aphrodite.
 Eris, the goddess of discord, or Enyo, the goddess of war, bloodshed, and violence, was considered the sister and companion of the violent Ares.
 In at least one tradition, Enyalius, rather than another name for Ares, was his son by Enyo.

 Ares may also be accompanied by Kydoimos, the daemon of the din of battle; the Makhai ("Battles"); the "Hysminai" ("Acts of manslaughter"); Polemos, a minor spirit of war, or only an epithet of Ares, since it has no specific dominion; and Polemos's daughter, Alala, the goddess or personification of the Greek war-cry, whose name Ares uses as his own war-cry.
 Ares's sister Hebe ("Youth") also draws baths for him.

-According to Pausanias, local inhabitants of Therapne, Sparta, recognized Thero, "feral, savage," as a nurse of Ares.
+According to Pausanias, local inhabitants of Therapne, Sparta, recognized Thero, "feral, savage", as a nurse of Ares.

 Offspring and affairs

 Though Ares plays a relatively limited role in Greek mythology as represented in literary narratives, his numerous love affairs and abundant offspring are often alluded to.

 The union of Ares and Aphrodite created the gods Eros, Anteros, Phobos, Deimos, and Harmonia.
-Other versions include Alcippe as one of his daughters.
+Other versions include Alcippe as one of their daughters.